-The mudflats and the swamps are important for numurous North American shorebird species, such as Semipalmated Sandpiper, Semipalmated Plover, Short-billed Dowitcher, and both Greater and Lesser Yellowlegs.
+The mudflats and the swamps are important for numerous migratory shorebirds breeding or stopping over in North America such as Semipalmated Sandpiper, Semipalmated Plover, Short-billed Dowitcher, and both Greater and Lesser Yellowlegs.
 Nearly 400,000 shorebirds were counted during a single season, in an aerial survey in autumn 2004.

 De Jong, B. H .J., & A. L. Spaans.
 1984.
 Waterfowl and wetlands in Suriname.
 Research Institute for Nature Management, Arnhem, The Netherlands

 Held, M.M., 1990.
 "Status and conservation of the Scarlet Ibis in Suriname"